JarateKing/CleanTF2plus/README.md

 &#8203;* Some options can take a while to fully run, because they need to work with huge amounts of files.
 Taking several minutes can be expected.

+If you run into issues installing, check out [troubleshooting](TROUBLESHOOTING.md).

 ## Options

 - Flat textures: makes all textures appear as a solid color.